lkwee/llm_bookrecommendation/README.md

 ### LLM BOOK RECOMMENDATION

-The project is a book recommendation using open sourced LLM models from HuggingFace, Langchain, OpenAI.
+The project is a book recommendation using open sourced LLM models from HuggingFace, Langchain and OpenAI.
 The data is obtained from Kaggle, which is then examined, cleaned and pre-processed using Pandas library in Jupyter Notebook.
 <br>
 <br>